AckerlyXu/heima/articles/virtual-machines/windows/ps-template.md

 - If there were issues with the deployment, a next step would be to look at [Troubleshoot common Azure deployment errors with Azure Resource Manager](../../resource-manager-common-deployment-errors.md).
 - Learn how to use Azure PowerShell to create a virtual machine from [Create a Windows VM using Resource Manager and PowerShell](../virtual-machines-windows-ps-create.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).
-- Learn how to manage the virtual machine that you created by reviewing [Manage virtual machines using Azure Resource Manager and PowerShell](ps-manage.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).
+- Learn how to manage the virtual machine that you created by reviewing [Create and manage Windows VMs with the Azure PowerShell module](tutorial-manage-vm.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).